pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 └── Pod IP
 ```

-Containers inside the same Pod participate in the shared Pod networking environment.
+Containers inside the Pod participate in the Pod networking environment rather than each being treated as an independently scheduled Pod endpoint.

 ---